-Most of us have regrets about what we didn’t do.
-Things we promised ourselves but didn’t follow through on.
-Things such as exercise, dieting, having a difficult conversation, finishing that book, cleaning the basement.
+Most of us have regrets about what we didn’t do, things we didn’t finish.
+Things like seeing the doctor, exercising more, eating better, having a difficult conversation, cleaning out the garage.
 We know we need to do these things, but we find excuses to keep putting them off.

-One thing that is seldom on the list, but is crucial for business owners, is exit planning.
-If you put off dieting and exercise, you accumulate some extra pounds.
-If you fail to plan your exit from your business you fail to feather your nest egg.
-This is a regret you can’t recover from.
+One thing that’s rarely on the list, but is crucial for business owners, is exit planning.
+If you fail, forget, or neglect to plan your exit from your business, you fail to feather your nest egg.
+This is a regret you won’t recover from.

-We know the demographics.
-Baby boomers have reached retirement age and 250,000 are retiring each month.
-But, did you know that this includes 10 million small business owners that plan to sell or close in the next 10 years?
+The demographics are widely known.
+Baby boomers are reaching retirement age.
+But, did you know that this includes millions of small business owners that plan to sell or close in the next 10 years?
 This is going to flip the supply vs. demand balance greatly, and not in favor of sellers.

 Some Things to Consider When Planning Your Exit Strategy